Cloudxtreme/training_material/courses/06-operating-riak/03-backends-leveldb/readme.md

 ### cache\_size ###
 The cache\_size determines how much data LevelDB caches in memory.
 Defaults to 8388608 (8MB)

-We recommend that you set this to be 60-80% of available RAM (available means after subtracting RAM consumed by other services including the file system cache overhead from physical memory).
-For example, on a 12GB machine managing a cluster with 64 partitions you might want to divide up 8GB across the LevelDB's managing each partition.
-Set the cache_size to 1/64th of 8GB in bytes (read: (8 * (1024 ^ 3)) / 64) 134217728 bytes (aka 128 MB).

 ### sync ###
 If true, the write will be flushed from the operating system buffer cache before the write is considered complete.
 Writes will be slower but data more durable.